brunoMirand/worker-threads-nodejs/README.md

 # USE THREADS IN NODE JS.

+###  Node.js is not single threaded, event-loop is single threaded

 ### Objective
 - Execute a blocking operation in nodejs
 - Execute the same blocking operation, but using threads

 Run: